Intercontinental Ballistic Missiles, or ICBMs, are designed for

 is a naval version of the

-However development of this missile was plagued by setbacks, as
+However development of this missile was plagued by setbacks.
+There

 there were numerous failed test launches.
-It was first deployed and
+This ballistic missile was first deployed and

 declared operational in 2013.
 However as of 2017 out of 27